andrasbabos/learning_aws/general/documentation/02 - iam.md

 aws iam attach-group-policy --group-name ${PROJECT_NAME} --policy-arn arn:aws:iam::${ACCOUNT_ID}:policy/assume_${PROJECT_NAME}_role
 ```

-'''Define permissions and assign to role'''
+**Define permissions and assign to role**

-Define the permissions to manage the application in the ${PROJECT_NAME}-management policy then attach this policy to the role ${PROJECT_NAME}.
+Define the permissions to manage the application in the PROJECT_NAME-management policy then attach this policy to the role PROJECT_NAME.

 Alternatively the almost empty test policy can be used: ```file://${GIT_REPO_ROOT}/general/policy/project_management.json```, this defines minimal ec2 permissions to test the whole role process itself.